 The second problem is that

-aria-flowto has extremely poor support.
+aria-flowto has extremely poor accessibility support.
 Of the various popular browser and screen reader combinations, only Jaws with Firefox, or Narrator with Edge and IE, has support for aria-flowto.

 A more promising option is for the browser to handle the flexbox disconnect.